Amanita hygroscopica: Description

-Edibility

-A. hygroscopica is a deadly poisonous fungus.
-The mushroom is odorless and tasteless.
+Similar species

+A. hygroscopia resembles several edible species, most notably Agaricus campestris.

 Toxicity

-The principal toxic constituent is α-amanitin, an elective inhibitor of RNA polymerase II and III, which causes liver and kidney failure.
+The principal toxic constituent is α-Amanitin, an elective inhibitor of RNA polymerase II and III, which causes liver and kidney failure.
 15% of those poisoned will die within 10 days and those who survive are at risk of lifelong, permanent liver damage.

-There is no antidote for amanitin poisoning; treatment is mainly supportive (gastric lavage, activated carbon, fluid resuscitation).
+There is no antidote for amanitin poisoning; treatment is mainly supportive (gastric lavage, activated carbon, and fluid resuscitation).
+In severe cases the only effective treatment may be a liver transplant.

+Amatoxins, the class of toxins found in these mushrooms, are thermostable: they resist changes due to heat, so their toxic effects are not reduced by cooking.